listman-io/docs/README.md

 Before start let's make sure your system complies with the following system requirements:

 1. You have an instance of SharePoint 2013/2016/2019 or SharePoint Online
+2. You should have Microsoft Account
-2. Listman.io is a Windows application that could be run as command line application or Windows Service.
-To run it you must have Windows 7/8/10/Server system installed on one of your local machines or cloud VM.
-For simplicity we will reference to the machine when Listman.io is running as the **application server**.
+2. To run Listman.io as command line application or Windows Service you must have Windows 7/8/10/Server 2008/2012/2016 system installed on one of your local machines or cloud VM.
+For simplicity we will reference to the machine as the **application server**.
 3. You have .NET Framework 4.5 installed on the application server. **Note:** .NET Core is not yet supported*.
-4. Your application server is connected to the Internet.
-Without the internet connection the Listman.io app wouldn't be able to verify your *licence* and will fail to run archiving or export jobs.
+4. Your application server must be connected to the Internet.
+Without the internet connection Listman.io app wouldn't be able to verify your *licence* and will fail to run archiving or export jobs.
-5. Ideally you have to have some knowledge of JSON files, usage of Windows Command Line and Windows Services, and specifically `sc` command.
+5. Ideally you should to have some knowledge of JSON files, usage of Windows Command Line and Windows Services, and specifically `sc` command but it's all optional.

 > **\* What about .NET Core?** Unfortunately by the time of application implementation Microsoft didn't yet release .NET Standart CSOM libraries compatible with .NET Core runtime environment.
 We will keep our eye on that matter and plan to implement .NET version of the Listman.io app as soon as CSOM will be available for .NET Core.